Wesley Woodyard: 2015

-2016 season
+2016

 Woodyard entered training camp slated as the starting left inside linebacker after Zach Brown departed for the Buffalo Bills in free agency.
 Defensive coordinator Dick LeBeau named Woodyard the starting inside linebacker with Avery Williamson and outside linebackers Brian Orakpo and Derrick Morgan.

-During Week 12, Woodyard recorded five solo tackles, a career-high three pass deflections, and intercepted a pass by Jay Cutler during a 27-21 victory at the Chicago Bears.
-On January 1, 2017, he collected a season-high six combined tackles in a 24-17 victory against the Houston Texans.
+During Week 12, Woodyard recorded five solo tackles, a career-high three pass deflections, and intercepted a pass by Matt Barkley during a 27–21 victory at the Chicago Bears.
+On January 1, 2017, he collected a season-high six combined tackles in a 24–17 victory against the Houston Texans.
 He finished the season with 57 combined tackles (42 solo), five pass deflections, two sacks, and an interception in 16 games and ten starts.
 He shared time with Sean Spence who started the other six games in place of Woodyard.

-2017 season
+2017

 On March 15, 2017, the Titans signed Woodyard to a three-year, $10.5 million extension that includes $2 million guaranteed.

 Head coach Mike Mularkey named Woodyard the starting inside linebacker after Sean Spence departed for the Indianapolis Colts in free agency.
-During Week 9, he recorded a season-high 14 combined tackles (nine solo) and broke up a pass in a narrow 23-20 victory over the Baltimore Ravens.
-During Week 15, he collected ten combined tackles (seven solo) and a sack in a 25-23 road loss against the San Francisco 49ers.
+During Week 9, he recorded a season-high 14 combined tackles (nine solo) and broke up a pass in a narrow 23–20 victory over the Baltimore Ravens.
+During Week 15, he collected ten combined tackles (seven solo) and a sack in a 25–23 road loss against the San Francisco 49ers.

 Woodyard finished the 2017 season with a career-high 124 combined tackles (84 solo), five pass deflections, and five sacks in 16 games and starts.
-Pro Football Focus gave Woodyard an overall grade of 78.6, which gave him the 28th highest grade among all qualified linebackers in 2017.

-2018 season
+2018

-During a 34-10 Week 10 victory over the New England Patriots, Woodyard registered 10 tackles and 1.5 sacks.
+During a 34–10 Week 10 victory over the New England Patriots, Woodyard registered 10 tackles and 1.5 sacks.
 This effort earned him AFC Defensive Player of the Week.

 Woodyard finished the 2018 season with 113 tackles, 4.5 sacks, two pass deflections, and a fumble recovery in 14 games and starts.

-2019 season
+2019

-During Week 7 against the Los Angeles Chargers, Woodyard recorded six tackles and a forced fumble in the 23-20 win.
+During Week 7 against the Los Angeles Chargers, Woodyard recorded six tackles and a forced fumble in the 23–20 win.
 Woodyard's forced fumble occurred late in the fourth quarter when he stripped the football from Melvin Gordon on the goal line and teammate Jurrell Casey made the recovery.

 Woodyard's role decreased in 2019 due to the emergence of second-year linebackers Rashaan Evans and Harold Landry.
 He finished the season with 42 tackles, a sack, a forced fumble, and a pass deflection in 15 games and two starts.